 How to defrost bread in the microwave?

-The best way to thaw frozen bread is to microwave it on high power for 15 to 25 seconds.
+The best way to thaw frozen bread is to microwave slices on high power for 15 to 25 seconds.
 Following that will quickly thaw the crystalline regions on the bread and allow it to turn soft so it’s ready to eat right away.
 However, there are a few other things you need to consider.

 It is best to defrost sliced pieces of bread in the microwave and not the entire loaf of bread.

-If you are defrosting a whole loaf of bread chances are the bread will not thaw evenly in the microwave.
+If you are defrosting a whole frozen loaf of bread chances are the bread will not thaw evenly in the microwave.

 You will also have leftovers that would be returned to the freezer again, which will compromise the taste and texture of the bread when done repeatedly.